dapr/docs/daprdocs/content/en/reference/api/metadata_api.md

 Each loaded `HttpEndpoint` provides a name to easily identify the Dapr resource associated with the runtime.

 ### Subscriptions
 The metadata API returns a list of pub/sub subscriptions that the app has registered with the Dapr runtime.
-This includes the pub/sub name, topic, routes, dead letter topic, the Subscription type, and the metadata associated with the subscription.
+This includes the pub/sub name, topic, routes, dead letter topic, the subscription type, and the metadata associated with the subscription.

 ### Enabled features
 A list of features enabled via Configuration spec (including build-time overrides).